-Piotr M. Szpunar is an Assistant Professor at the University at Albany, SUNY’s Department of Communication.
+Piotr M. Szpunar is an Associate Professor at the University at Albany, SUNY’s Department of Communication.
 His research focuses on media in two areas: political violence and public memory.
 The first includes work on counterterrorism practices centered on dispersed actors or lone wolves, enemy images, and the media tactics of extremist groups; the second centers on the spatial politics of commemoration and imagined collective futures.

 His first book is Homegrown: Identity and Difference in the American War on Terror (NYU Press, 2018).
 Based on research into public controversies over labelling violence “terror,” sting operations, and extra-judicial killings, he analyzes the rise of the “homegrown terrorist” in relation to racialized anxieties over the reach of digital media, the counterterrorism practices it underwrites, and the unequal experiences of citizenship that result.
 He is also co-editor (with Mehdi Semati and Robert Brookey) of ISIS Beyond the Spectacle: Communication Media, Networked Publics, and Terrorism (Routledge, 2018).
 His work on political violence and counterterrorism appears in Communication Theory, Security Dialogue, and Surveillance & Society, among others.
 His work on public memory and collective futures appears equally across disciplinary boundaries, in Memory Studies, International Journal of Communication, and Journal of Experimental Psychology: General.